 I started teaching as an adjunct professor at American University in 2008 while I was still working at USA Today.
-My first class was a Digital Skills class where I taught one section of the students a basic introduction to digital video.
+My first class was a Digital Skills class where I taught a basic introduction to digital video.
 Since then, I’ve taught a number of courses in video production, web development, and writing for communications to undergraduate and graduate students.

-Because most of my students aren’t from the DC area, I require them to get into the city to tell stories in areas outside their comfort zone.
-My students have produced an array of stories on a wide variety of topics from documentaries that explore issues like gentrification to news features about artists and musicians.
+Because most of my students aren’t from the DC area, I require them to get into the city to find stories in areas outside their comfort zone.
+My students have produced an array of stories on a wide variety of topics from documentaries that explore issues like gentrification and marijuana legalization to features about artists and musicians.

-While my professional experience was a key factor in my teaching, I find now that my academic work has made me a better professional.
+While my professional experience was a key factor in my becoming a professor, I find now that my academic work has made me a better professional.
 I’m comfortable breaking down complicated issues for a general audience, and working with students allows me to see how the younger generation is changing the ways we interact with news and politics.

 Ready to get to work?
 Let's start building a strategy to acheive your goals.